|Nutrition Facts (per serving)|

 The beauty of this recipe is that Plymouth Gin and absinthe are two equally bold ingredients that actually work wonderfully together.
 The gin is full-bodied and has hints of fruit within the botanical notes.
 When paired with the strong anise flavor of absinthe and the final accent of orange bitters, you're left with an intriguing taste of old-school cocktails at their best.

-- Add an extra dash or two of orange bitters to taste.
+Add an extra dash or two of orange bitters to taste.
+Serve and enjoy.

 How Strong Is the Dorflinger?